-BIKE IT OR HIKE IT-

-This section has the Winchester Riverwalk heading north to the Tappan Zee Bridge.
+This section has the Winchester Riverwalk heading north to the Governor Mario Cuomo Bridge.
 The Route map shows the Winchester Riverwalk also traveling south and connecting up with the Old Croton Aqueduct Trail, however, when I last visited nothing had been built so I would use the Old Croton Aqueduct Trail that crosses through the park.

 Starting from the Main parking lot along the Lyndhurst Loop; Head back out to the paved entrance road and turn left.
 Check out the grand trees as you bear left past an intersecting road and pass by the Mansion at 0.3 miles.
 Be sure to walk around back where you'll find sweeping views of the Hudson River.
 Continue down the road past the Carriage House & Welcome Center.
 Just past the parking area along the road at 0.5 miles look to your left.
 You'll spot a post marked for the Westchester Riverwalk, however, this section is undeveloped at this time.
 Continue down the road and you'll come to a gravel parking lot overlooking the RR tracks & river at 0.6 miles.
 This is the official Winchester Riverwalk parking lot.
 The road now travels north through the grounds with the Metro-North's Hudson Line and Hudson River down to your left.
 Informational signs scattered along the road and trail.
 Pass by the shingled Bowling Alley before the road turns right up a long steep hill at 0.8 miles.